nicolewallace09/nicolewallace/README.md

 This project is license under MIT

 ## Contributing
-Template and source code provided by [Tim Baker]. (https://github.com/tbakerx/react-resume-template)
+Template and source code provided by [Tim Baker](https://github.com/tbakerx/react-resume-template).

 ## Tests
 There are no tests for this application.